Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Discussion

 \section{Discussion}

 In this paper, we propose an innovative t-test based approach that can directly compare the value functions of any two treatment regimes.
 The validity of the approach follows from the asymptotic normality of the standard value function for the estimated treatment regime and the asymptotic normality of the propensity score model parameters.
-Our method provides valid estimates for (1) the variance for a value function for a single treatment regime, (2) the variance for the difference between two value functions of two treatment regimes, (3) the p-value of the t-test for the significance of the difference between two value functions, and (4) the application of these estimations in scenarios involving multiple imputations.
-This method maintains simplicity in variance calculation and is computationally more efficient than the bootstrap method, especially when multiple imputation is used for handling missing data.
+Our method provides valid estimates for (1) the variance and 95\% confidence interval for a value function for a single treatment regime, (2) the variance and 95\% confidence interval for the difference between two value functions of two treatment regimes, (3) the p-value of the t-test for the significance of the difference between two value functions, and (4) the application of these estimations in scenarios involving multiple imputations.
+Our method's estimates exhibit comparable Type I error and power performance to those obtained via bootstrap.
+Moreover, our approach simplifies variance calculation and is computationally more efficient, especially when multiple imputation is used to handle missing data.
 Through simulation studies and the data application example, we demonstrate the performance and the ease of implementation of our method in different scenarios.
 Additionally, this method enables the evaluation and comparison of ITR effectiveness using abundant observational cohort data when clinical trial data are not available.
 This comparison is crucial as individuals seek behavioral modification guidance amidst numerous recommendations, and emphasizing targeting strategies could increase the likelihood of effective changes.

 Nevertheless, it is important to acknowledge a limitation inherent in our methodology – its reliance on the presupposition that the propensity score model holds true.
 In observational data, extreme propensity scores can influence the estimates of the value function as well as the variance estimates of the value function.
 For future work, it will be interesting to use more robust estimators to alleviate the impact of potential misspecification of the propensity score model.
 Another extension of this method is to multiple-stage ITR comparison.
-Expanding our method to simultaneously compare more than two ITRs would also present an interesting avenue for further exploration.
+Extending our method to simultaneously compare more than two ITRs presents an interesting avenue for future research, which would require establishing the asymptotic normality of the joint propensity scores for multiple treatment assignments.

 To conclude, our method offers a convenient approach to comparing two treatment regimes directly.
 Furthermore, it is suitable for observational data and randomized trial data and has the ability to incorporate multiple imputation for missing data.